 Preparing the Wick and Mold

 Turn the cup upside down.
-With your knife, a nail or even a drill bit, poke a hole in the center of the bottom of the cup.
+With your knife, nail or drill bit, poke a hole in the center of the bottom of the cup.
 The bottom of the cup is where the top of the candle will be.

-Cut a piece of candle wick that is at least four inches longer than the height of the cup.
+Cut a piece of candle wick that is at least four inches longer than the cup height.
 Thread the wick through the hole in the cup, leaving about one inch extending above the hole.
 The remainder of the wick can run out the bottom for now.

-To prevent melted wax from seeping out of the hole, plug it up with a piece of adhesive putty.
+Plug the hole with a bit of adhesive putty to prevent melted wax from seeping out.
 This is the type of putty used to hang posters on the wall without nails.
 Press down on it to get a good seal.

 For additional protection, cut a small piece of duct tape and cover the putty with it.
-We want to make sure absolutely no wax spills out of that small hole.
+This prevents candy corn wax from spilling out of that small hole.

 Turn the cup right side up.
 To keep the wick centered and secure, position a piece of duct tape across the diameter of the cup.
 Cut a slit in the middle of the tape, and thread the other end of the wick through the slit.
 Pinch the duct tape at the center to hold the wick tightly.